bagel-org/ZKLoRA/src/README.md

 ### Zero-Knowledge Architecture

-The zero-knowledge proof system in ZKLoRA is built on polynomial commitments and succinct proofs.
+The zero-knowledge proof system in zkLoRA is built on polynomial commitments and succinct proofs.
 The `zk_proof_generator.py` module orchestrates the proof generation process by:

 1. Converting LoRA modules to ONNX format using `mpi_lora_onnx_exporter.py`
 2. Computing Merkle roots of model activations via `activations_commit.py`